 This major local marketing stunt from Nike has resulted in a whopping 93% more searches for Nike products in London and 54% more throughout the UK.
 Why was this campaign so successful?
 In the past, Nike aimed at the masses in their campaigns and the brand only used well-known athletes.
 By having Nike products promoted by "normal" people and filming in London's "real" streets and sports fields, the campaign appeals to the Nike target group: young people in big cities.
 All standard London buildings and places that are usually used in campaigns have been omitted.

 The city's dialect, Hokkien, is used for this local opening campaign.
-Many Hokkien words end with "Kia", so the campaign uses phonetic similarity of some popular Hokkien words and IKEA.
+Many Hokkien words end with "Kia", so the campaign uses phonetic similarities between some popular Hokkien words and the work IKEA.

 For example: showing side-by-side images of a chicken and a cabinet with the words “We are not Kay Kia.
 We are IKEA.”
 Kay Kia is the Hokkien word for chick.
 Another execution features a tall guy and the Billy bookcase with the lines “We are not Lo Kha Kia (a tall guy).
 We are IKEA.”